steveseguin/electroncapture/README.md

 ## This is the **Electron Capture app**,
 Created originally for <a href="https://vdo.ninja">VDO.Ninja</a> users, it can provide users a clean way of window capturing websites or as a production-oriented Chrome-alternative with numerous performance tweaks.
-It can also be used to pin live chat overlays on screen, such as those from <a href="https://socialstream.ninja">SocialStream</a>, screen share without user interaction, increase the resolution of Zoom streams, and much much more.
+It can also be used to pin <a href="https://socialstream.ninja">live chat overlays</a> on screen, screen share without user interaction, increase the resolution of Zoom streams, and much much more.

 #### <a href="https://github.com/steveseguin/electroncapture#links-to-downloads-below">Jump to Downloads Section</a>